How to Get Your Child to Love Reading (Over Screens)

 This is a tough one but can bring huge payoffs.
 Hiding electronic devices means out of sight, out of mind, and removes the temptation for a screen.
 By eliminating the option for an iPad or other device, a book is the next best thing for a quiet time activity.

-13. It doesn’t only have to be books
+13. It doesn’t have to be books

 Traditional books don’t have to be the only way to read.
 Casually reading magazines (i.e., Sports Illustrated Kids, Highlights), catalogs, brochures, fact books (i.e., Guinness World Records), siblings’ books (even if above or below grade level) count as reading too.